luacm/html/README.md

 On top of all of this, Sublime is probably the fastet

-Cost: Sublime technically requires a license, but you can consider it nagware.
+**Cost**: Sublime technically requires a license, but you can consider it nagware.
 It has an unlimited free trial where it'll ask you to buy it every 10 saves or so.
 You can just ignore it.
 However, if you like it, of course buy a license.
 Developers gotta eat.

-Links
+**Links**
 * [Download](http://www.sublimetext.com/2)
 * [Package Manager](https://sublime.wbond.net/installation#st2)
 * [Fantastic Tutorial Series](https://tutsplus.com/course/improve-workflow-in-sublime-text-2/#tips,_techniques_and_modifications)